CardinalWolsey/bus_route_mapper_done_right/README.md

 - update slugignore
 - make sure all files in /app folder are updated
 - move off nav and sidebar styling into own css files
-- do better unit tests ... look at 401 work for that
 - consider taking away pink fade on add and clear all buttons

 COLORS: